7 essential tips for UI/UX localization for apps

 • Automation capabilities.
 Automated workflows can help you improve the localization process by eliminating extra manual steps.
 Search for translation management platforms that feature automated workflows and AI-powered automation for importing and exporting content, sending notifications and assigning tasks, prefilling translations, etc.

 • Continuous localization.
 Following the continuous approach to localization means updating translations as soon as any new content element appears.
 You don’t have to wait for a fully released updated version of your product to launch a separate cycle of localization—translate the app continuously.
-This way, translators will always be on track with what has changed in the app’s functionality or design and won’t waste time on familiarizing with each new version.
+This way, translator s will always be on track with what has changed in the app’s functionality or design and won’t waste time on familiarizing with each new version.

 • Localization testing.
 Testing is an inevitable part of localization, and it makes sense to adopt a tool that includes quality assurance functionality.